Pokémon Go Guide

 Battling in Go, like in the main series Pokémon games, revolves around reducing the enemy Pokémon's HP to zero using your Pokémon's moves.
 The battle system is greatly simplified, however.
 Instead of the turn-based system the main series uses, Go has a faster-paced real-time battle system.
 Every Pokémon knows only two moves, one quick move and one more powerful charge move; each species of Pokémon has some set of quick moves it can have and some set of charge moves, and each individual has a random one of each, which can't be changed (when a Pokémon evolves, however, its moves will change to a random pick of the evolved form's moves instead, unrelated to its previous moveset).
 All moves simply deal damage, and there are no status ailments, stat stages or other complications.
 Instead, moves only vary in type, power, execution speed/cooldown, and whether they're quick or charge moves.

 Go's battle system is asymmetrical: you and the AI do not play by the same rules.
 Defenders' HP is doubled in battle, meaning if you had identical Pokémon facing off against one another, the attacker would appear to be dealing only half the damage that the defender is.
 Weighing against this, defenders have a preprogrammed delay between their attacks: in addition to the normal variance in execution time for different moves, they will wait for anywhere between 1.5 and 2.5 seconds before trying to attack again.
-The exception is that every defender will use a second quick move one second after their very first one after coming into battle, ignoring even the attack execution time, and this does not affect the timing of the third move (it acts as if they'd only used the first move).
+The exception is that every defender will use a second quick move one second after their very first one after coming into battle, and this does not affect the timing of the third move (it acts as if they'd only used the first move).
 Defenders will also use charge moves, with about a 50% chance that they will choose to use a charge move rather than a quick move when they have enough energy to do so.
 When the defender is about to use a charge move, a message should appear to warn you, but this is often buggy; the message may only appear after they've used the move, or it may not appear at all.

 In addition to using moves, you can dodge by quickly swiping sideways on the screen at the right time.
 A dodged move will deal only 25% of the damage it otherwise would, making dodging vital especially when the opponent has a powerful charge move.
 When the AI-controlled Pokémon's attack is about to hit, a flash of yellow with sharp motion lines around the edges of the screen will appear; swiping just after the flash (within 0.7 seconds) will usually result in a successful dodge.
-Note that for moves with long animations, you will often see the Pokémon preparing the attack or even appear to be already launching it for a second or two before the flash appears, but do not be fooled: the correct dodge timing is always indicated by the flash, not by the attack animation, and you can often get some fast quick moves in before you actually need to dodge even if the animation has started.
+Note that for moves with long animations, you will often see the Pokémon preparing the attack or even appear to be already launching it for a second or two before the flash appears, but do not be fooled: the correct dodge timing is always indicated by the flash, not by the attack animation, and you can sometimes get a fast quick move in before you actually need to dodge even if the animation has started.
 This depends heavily on both the length of the charge move's animation and the quick move in question, however: dodging does not work if your Pokémon is still in the middle of using a move, so slower quick moves require more care and better timing to ensure that you still get the chance to dodge.
 The AI will never dodge moves and takes the full damage every time (although since their HP is doubled, they can take twice as many hits as otherwise).

 Like in the main series, moves have a type and Pokémon can have up to two types.
 All Pokémon and move types follow the sixth-generation Pokémon games.
 When a Pokémon uses a move that matches one of its types, its power is multiplied by 1.25, in a bonus known as STAB (Same-Type Attack Bonus).
 (Note that this is less than the 1.5x boost given in the main series.)
 Additionally, the type chart from the sixth-generation games applies, except that super-effective attacks are 1.25x more effective instead of 2x, and not very effective attacks deal 0.8 times the damage instead of 0.5.
 (Note that this means a neutrally effective STAB move is just as good as an equally powerful super-effective non-STAB move in Go.)
 As in the main series, the multipliers stack for Pokémon with two types: a Pidgeot (Normal/Flying) will take 0.8 * 1.25 = 1x damage from Fighting moves, while a Charizard (Fire/Flying) will take 1.25 * 1.25 = 1.5625x damage from Rock-type moves.
 Damage is always rounded to a whole number (and can be no less than 1), however, so this is not always exact.